SIGNATURE NEWBORN SESSION PREP GUIDE

 How should I prepare older kids (siblings)?

 Please ensure that siblings arrive to the session fresh from a nap (if applicable) and that all children are well fed.
 This is really important to help the session run as smoothly as possible.
 Children should arrive in clean clothes (or with a change of clean clothes if you intend to change them on arrival).
-Please ensure that any chipped nail varnish and/or temporary tattoos have been removed prior to the session (including adults!).

 Can I bring my extended family or friends to the session?